 I recall really liking Cincinnati chili when I was a kid, and remember first trying it when I was in elementary school — probably third or fourth grade.
 My mom went through a phase of making it for a while, but then it kind of fizzled out and we stuck with standard spaghetti and standard chili.
 I think part of why I liked it as a kid was because it involved two specific foods (that kids often love): 1. noodles and 2. cheddar cheese.

 - 1 lb grass-fed ground beef

-- 1 tsp grass-fed tallow or fat of choice
+- 1 tsp grass-fed butter, ghee or coconut oil

 - 1 large yellow onion, chopped